 The dimension d of a set of measurements can be too big by several means.
-For example it is too big to understand.
-A typical task for a given dataset is to answer a certain question or gaining new insights about inner workings.
+For example, it can be too big to understand: A typical task for a given dataset is to answer a specific question or to gain new insights about inner workings.
 Here, a good visualization is a powerful tool to develop an idea or intuition on what is happening.
-The more dimensions our data has the more challenging it is to visualize it.
-While finding a suitable visualization is a topic on its own, reducing the dimension can be a helpful start.
+The more dimensions our data has, the more challenging it is to visualize it.

-Send your solutions to this chapter's tasks until June 5th.
+to this chapter's tasks until December 1st.